Goose egg addling: Types of addling

+Implementation

 Addling must be done early in an egg's development, or else the embryo will be too far along for the oil to have an effect.
 The date varies depending on the bird.
 A Canada goose egg is generally considered too far along for addling at 14 days.
 A study on herring gull eggs using petroleum found that if an egg is 28 days past laying, even as much as 100 μl of petroleum will fail to have an effect.
 Egg age is determined by doing a "float test".
 The egg is placed in a bucket of water, and if it sinks, it is young enough to be addled.
 A floating egg is too old.
 Additionally, if an egg has a crack in it, the entire nest it is in must be left alone.

 Locating nests and addling the eggs can be labor intensive, and may discourage its implementation.
 Many egg addling programs rely on volunteers to find nests and treat eggs.
 Some places, such as British Columbia's Okangan Valley, may have a hotline or email address with which the public can report a goose or nest sighting.

-Use in Canada Goose Control
+Use in Canada goose control

 History

 A Canada goose nest with goslings.
 Geese will remain on their nests even after the period addled eggs were supposed to hatch.

 The crash of US Airways Flight 1549 on January 15, 2009, after an investigation, was found to have been caused by a bird strike of Canada geese.
 Subsequently, public opinion on the Canada goose shifted towards hostility, with publications such as The New York Post calling for reductions in the birds' populations.
 Even among animal rights groups, which generally oppose culling, the sentiment that numbers should be reduced was shared, with egg oiling proposed as a humane way to achieve the goal.
 In the following weeks, an estimated 1,739 goose eggs were coated with oil in an effort to prevent any similar incidents from occurring.